 - Operation Dryad (2016) Junior prosecution counsel: 9 week trial of five defendants charged with rape, sexual activity with children and prostitution.

-- Operation Dryad (2016) Junior prosecution counsel in a multi-handed 4 week conspiracy to supply Class B drugs (mephedrone) by an Iranian gang.
+- Operation Dryad (2016) Junior prosecution counsel in a multi-handed 4 week trial concerning a conspiracy to supply Class B drugs (mephedrone) by an Iranian gang.

-- R v S and M (2016) Prosecuted two defendants accused of conspiring with others to steal high-end/valuable motor vehicles by using stolen card details and false documentation.
+- R v S and M (2016) Successfully prosecuted two defendants accused of conspiring with others to steal high-end/valuable motor vehicles by using stolen card details and false documentation.

 Matthew has substantial experience in both defending and prosecuting cases of violent crime and crime generally.

-- R v L (2017) Prosecuted a man who had perverted the course of justice by presenting a false document to a court.
+- R v L (2017) Successfully prosecuted a man who had perverted the course of justice by presenting a false document to a magistrates’ court.

-- R v M (2017) Defended a man charged with burgling the home of his ex-partner whilst she and her children were present.
+- R v M (2017) Successfully defended a man charged with burgling the home of his ex-partner whilst she and her children were present.
+The prosecution case included CCTV, cell-site evidence, and testimony from the ex-partner and her children.

-- R v O’C and others (2015) Prosecuted three defendants for a revenge attack affray and assault with weapons.
+- R v O’C and others (2015) Successfully prosecuted three defendants for a revenge attack affray and assault with weapons.
 One of the Crown’s primary witnesses turned hostile.

-- R v M and O’H (2015) Prosecuted two defendants for a home invasion robbery where weapons were used against a vulnerable defendant.
+- R v M and O’H (2015) Successfully prosecuted two defendants for a home invasion robbery where weapons were used against a vulnerable defendant.

 - R v E and M (2015) Prosecuted two defendants for intentionally causing grievous bodily harm to a transgender victim.

-- R v B (2013) Defended a woman charged with ABH and common assault against a store security officer and store managers who had restrained her after she had been caught shoplifting.
+- R v B (2013) Successfully defended a woman charged with ABH and common assault ona store security officer and store manager who had restrained her after she had been caught shoplifting.

 Matthew is regularly instructed to defend and prosecute complex private road traffic matters.
 He has extensive experience in making and resisting special reasons arguments and making arguments for exceptional hardship.